Enjoying our puzzle hints?

 Yellow group — BITS OF HARDWARE

-a long, narrow board or plank balanced in the middle, used for playing
+a long, narrow board or plank balanced on a fulcrum, used for play

 Word definitions